MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-put-.md

 ---
-Description: 'The Put\_ method of SWbemObject creates or updates an instance or a class object to Windows Management Instrumentation (WMI).
-You can use this method after you modify any properties or methods in an SWbemObject, and your changes are written to WMI.'
+Description: The Put\_ method of SWbemObject creates or updates an instance or a class object to Windows Management Instrumentation (WMI).
+You can use this method after you modify any properties or methods in an SWbemObject, and your changes are written to WMI.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'c636ff95-9f3e-4ba9-adf3-30b981be02a4'
+ms.assetid: c636ff95-9f3e-4ba9-adf3-30b981be02a4
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObject.Put\_ method'
+title: SWbemObject.Put\_ method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObject.Put\_ method